Installation

 }

 StoatFlow is in alpha.
-The current version is 1.0.0-alpha.2 — set it as stoatflowVersion in gradle.properties (or <stoatflow.version> in pom.xml), or use the exact version from your onboarding email if it differs.
+The current version is 1.0.0-alpha.16 — substitute it for the <stoatflow-version> placeholder (Gradle) or set it as <stoatflow.version> in your pom.xml<properties> (Maven), or use the exact version from your onboarding email if it differs.
 The published modules are stoatflow-core, stoatflow-runtime, stoatflow-test-utils, and stoatflow-test-runtime, all under group io.stoatflow.

 3. Configure the JVM toolchain